 Requiring the lead auditor, when determining the engagement's compliance with independence and ethics requirements, to understand the other auditors' knowledge of those requirements and experience in applying them.
 The amendments also require the lead auditor to obtain and review written affirmations regarding the other auditors' policies and procedures related to those requirements and regarding compliance with the requirements, as well as a description of certain auditor-client relationships related to independence.
-In addition, the amendments allow for the sharing of information about changes in circumstances and the updating of affirmations and descriptions in light of those changes.

-Requiring the lead auditor to understand the knowledge, skill, and ability of other auditors' engagement team members who assist the lead auditor with planning and supervision.
-The lead auditor also should obtain a written affirmation from other auditors that their engagement team members possess the knowledge, skill, with the lead auditor's instructions, and to direct other auditors to provide certain documentation about their work.
+In addition, the amendments allow for the sharing of information about changes in circumstances and the work, identified risks of material misstatement, and certain other key matters.
+The amendments also require the lead auditor and other auditors to communicate about the audit procedures to be performed and any changes needed to the procedures.
+In addition, the lead auditor should obtain and review written affirmations from other auditors about their performance of work in accordance with the lead auditor's instructions, and to direct other auditors to provide certain documentation about their work.